Gov. Brown Proposes Changes in Liability Laws for Utility Companies

 Gov. Jerry Brown

 California Gov. Jerry Brown is proposing changes in the state’s liability laws for utility companies.
-The governor made the proposal as the state continues to suffer from wildfires, which exposed utility companies, including PG&E and Edison,
+The governor made the proposal as the state continues to suffer from wildfires, which exposed utility companies, including PG&E and Edison, to billions of dollars in liabilities.

 Under a legal doctrine called “inverse condemnation,” utility companies are automatically liable for damages if their equipment contributes to the cause of a wildfire or any disaster.